Skip to main content

 From a systems-biology perspective, the data collected by wellness applications and integrated biosensors represents a high-frequency, longitudinal dataset of psychophysiological variables that can be used to model the dynamics of the human endocrine system.

 This data, while not a direct measurement of hormone concentrations, provides a rich stream of proxy variables for the functional output of the Hypothalamic-Pituitary-Gonadal (HPG), Hypothalamic-Pituitary-Adrenal (HPA), and Hypothalamic-Pituitary-Thyroid (HPT) axes.
-The analytical challenge and opportunity lie in applying advanced signal processing and techniques to these time-series data to extract clinically meaningful features that reflect underlying endocrine states.
+The analytical challenge and opportunity lie in applying advanced signal processing and machine learning techniques to these time-series data to extract clinically meaningful features that reflect underlying endocrine states.

 The menstrual cycle itself can be viewed as a complex, non-linear oscillator governed by the feedback loops of the HPG axis.
 Cycle length variability, or its coefficient of variation, is a sensitive marker of the stability of this system.